agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 >security.
 12-18 months of runway is even more useful because it gives
 >you the flexibility to make a major career change.
 It’s usually worth
 >paying down high-interest debt before donating more than 1% per year
->or taking a big pay cut for greater impact.
+>or taking a big pay cut for greater impact. -[80k hours Career Capital](https://80000hours.org/career-guide/career-capital/)

-Ability to quickly save enough money for 18 months is what seems to be defining runway.
+Ability to quickly save enough money for the next 18 months is what seems to be defining runway.
 How much I can donate is a question answerd by the impact section.
 Runway seems to be always important.

+**Impact**

+Number of lives saved is the ultimate variable we are interested in.

+In order to determine the effective impact of pursuing a career, we should do more than just multiply the impact with the personal fit.
+We should look at it like a decision tree.
+If we succeed our impact is say X. If we fail our impact will be Y. Therefore,

+Effective impact = Personal fit x X + (1-Personal fit) x Y

 **Supportive conditions**